DFP BOOKS Catalog Website

 Hector stoically leaves the safety of his city to face the Greek hero Achilles and certain death.
 As he and Achilles fight, they are watched by Hector's ever-loyal wife, Andromache; the lustful Greek army; bored Trojan women, resigned to their fates, the sacking of their city, and somewhat bored by the whole affair; old Priam, who prepares himself to brave the enemy camp and confront his son's killer; misshapen Thersites, the first victim to Achilles' wrath; and others.
 This dramatic retelling, based in part on Homer's Iliad, is filled with action, passion, soaring verse, and even rollicking humor.

-HECTOR AND ACHILLES [©2010] by Edward Eaton | Drama (Rated PG) 210 pages / 21,000 words | A Verse Drama in 9 scenes | 14 plus Characters (7 men / 7 women female (flexible) | Available in ebook and print from the DFP Books label of Dragonfly Publishing
+HECTOR AND ACHILLES [©2010] by Edward Eaton | Drama (210 pages) 21,000 words | A Verse Drama in 9 scenes | 14 plus Characters (7 men / 7 women female (flexible) | Available in ebook and print from the DFP Books label of Dragonfly Publishing || Contact the author regarding performance agreements: Visit Author Website

 SALES & FORMATS